AdobeDocs/stock-api-docs/src/pages/getting-started/apps/06-licensing-assets.md

 ### 6. Download the file

 Finally, you can download the full asset.
-Here you will call directly to the URL of the licensed asset that you obtained in the previous step:
+Here you will call directly to the URL of the licensed asset that you obtained in the previous step with the same authorization headers:

 ```json
 {